nihldev/terraform-aws-keycloak/README.md

 ---

-If you find this module helpful, please consider giving it a :star: on [GitHub](https://github.com/nihldev/terraform-aws-keycloak)!
+If you find this module helpful, please consider giving it a ⭐ on [GitHub](https://github.com/nihldev/terraform-aws-keycloak)!